arishma-lalani/DATA221Assignment2/README.md

 - **Question 1** – Read `sample-file.txt`, clean the text (lowercase, remove punctuation, keep tokens with ≥2 letters), and print the 10 most frequent words.

-- **Question 2** – From `sample-file.txt`, clean the text, generate bigrams (pairs of consecutive words), and print the 5 most frequent bigrams.
+- **Question 2** – From `sample-file.txt`, clean the text, generate bigrams, and print the 5 most frequent bigrams.

 - **Question 3** – Identify near-duplicate lines in `sample-file.txt` after normalizing text (lowercase, remove spaces and punctuation).
 Print the number of near-duplicate sets and the first two sets with line numbers.